marziacutajar/SparqlToArangoDbAql/README.md

 ## Running the program

-To run the program easily without an IDE, you need to make sure to have the Gradle build tool installed.
-The program has been built and run succesfully with Gradle version 6.0.1, thus newer backward-compatible versions should also work.
-Refer to https://gradle.org/install/ for download and installation details.

-The program can then be built and run with a single command as below:

-    gradle run --args="-f='C:\Users\marzia\Documents\SPARQL queries\query1.txt' -m=D"

 The command-line program expects two mandatory input parameters as below:
 - -f <file_directory> : Path to a text file containing a SPARQL query, or a directory path such that all the text files containing valid SPARQL queries within the directory are processed and transformed
 - -m <data_model> : The approach that was used to transform the RDF data using the RDF-to-ArangoDB tool.
 The value for this parameter must be 'D' if the Basic Approach was used, or 'G' if the Graph Approach was used